 - Research and development expenses are the expense incurred by the Company on research and development purposes.

-#3 – Statement of Cash Flow Example
+#3 Statement of Cash Flow Example

-Cash flow statement includes the cash inflows or outflows by the Company during the period.
+The cash flow statement includes the cash inflows or outflows by the Company during the period.

 It includes three types of cash flows:

-- Cash flow from Investing activities: It includes cash inflow or outflow due to investments of the Company.
-If the Company makes a new investment it will pay some amount and is recorded as cash outflow or if it sells it investments or investment in some securities mature it will receive cash and is recorded as a cash inflow.
+- Cash flow from Investing activitiesCash Flow From Investing ActivitiesCash flow from investing activities refer to the money acquired or spent on the purchase or disposal of the fixed assets (both tangible and intangible) for the business purpose.
+For instance, the purchase of land and joint venture investment is cash outflow, while equipment sale is a cash inflow.: It includes cash inflow or outflow due to investments of the Company.
+If the Company makes a new investment, it will pay some amount and is recorded as a cash outflow, or if it sells its investments or some investment securities mature, it will receive cash and is recorded as a cash inflow.

-The financial statements of the companies are bit complex and they are interlinked with amounts on financial statement reflects in another statement in a different form.
-Hence, while analyzing the Companies performance all the financial statements should be read and analyzed together.
+The financial statements of the companies are a bit complex, and they are interlinked with amounts on financial statements reflects in another statement in a different form.
+Hence, while analyzing the Companies performance, all the financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. should be read and analyzed together.
 These statements reflect the various business activities of the Company.

 This has been a guide to Financial Statement Examples.
-Here we discuss provide step by step discussion of the content of financial statements with examples.
+Here we discuss step by step discussion of the content of financial statements with examples.
 You may learn more about accounting from the following articles –